-The upcoming months will be a pivotal time for both Destiny 2 and its developer Bungie, whose recent split with Activision has granted them total control over the popular, first-person shooter MMO.
-Naturally, this has raised a lot of questions concerning the future of Destiny 2; more specifically, the upcoming Shadowkeep expansion set to release in October.
+The upcoming months will be a pivotal moment for both Destiny 2 and its developer Bungie, whose recent split with Activision has granted total control over the popular, first-person shooter MMO.
+Naturally, this has raised a lot of questions concerning the upcoming Shadowkeep expansion set to release in October.

 When is Destiny 2: Shadowkeep releasing?

-Destiny 2: Shadowkeep will release on October 1st, 2019, for PlayStation 4, Xbox One, and PC as a Steam exclusive.
-The standard edition will cost 34.99 USD, while a deluxe edition that includes additional content, an exclusive emote, ghost shell, emblem and season pass, will have a price tag of 59.99 USD.
+Destiny 2: Shadowkeep is scheduled to release on October 1st, 2019, for PlayStation 4, Xbox One, and PC as a Steam exclusive.
+The standard edition will cost 34.99 USD, while a deluxe edition that includes additional content (exclusive emote, ghost shell, emblem and season pass) will have a price tag of 59.99 USD.

 Shadowkeep shows players returning to a familiar location after learning that Eris Morn, the Hunter who helped players defeat Crota and Oryx in Destiny 1 and who’s been spending her time post-D1 scouring the solar system in search of the Darkness, has made a startling discovery on the Moon.

 This is a crucial part of Shadowkeep’s story as “Nightmares,” enemies from your past sent to torment you, begin emerging from the chasm.
 In the reveal trailer, we’re able to see Nightmare versions of notable enemies such as Crota (raid boss in The Taken King), Dominus Ghaul (final boss in D2), Omnigul (Strike boss in D1), Skolas (main villain in House of Wolves), Phogoth (Strike boss in D1), and Zydron (boss in D1).

 Shadowkeep will introduce a number of changes and features to Destiny 2 which we’ll go over in detail.
 This includes a new raid, a new mini-raid dungeon, new and returning Exotics, a revamped armor system, new finishing moves, improvements to PVP, cross-save functionality, and the return of Artifacts, which debuted in The Taken King and haven’t been featured since.

 New Raid and Dungeon